-(b) increase or decrease the total number of authorized shares of Series B Preferred Stock.

-3.5 Series A Preferred Stock Protective Provisions.
-At any time when at least 450,000 shares of Series A Preferred Stock (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A Preferred Stock) are outstanding, the Corporation shall not, either directly or indirectly by amendment, merger, consolidation or otherwise, do any of the following without (in addition to any other vote required by law or the Certificate of Incorporation) the written consent or affirmative vote of the holders of a majority of the then outstanding shares of Series A Preferred Stock, given in writing or by vote at a meeting, consenting or voting (as the case may be) separately as a class:

-(a) amend, alter or repeal any provision of the Certificate of Incorporation or Bylaws of the Corporation in a manner that materially and adversely affects the powers, preferences or rights of the Series A Preferred Stock in a manner unique to the Series A Preferred Stock; or

-(b) increase or decrease the total number of authorized shares of Series A Preferred Stock.
+- (b) increase or decrease the total number of authorized shares of Series B Preferred Stock. - 3.5 Series A Preferred Stock Protective Provisions.
+At any time when at least 450,000 shares of Series A Preferred Stock (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A Preferred Stock) are outstanding, the Corporation shall not, either directly or indirectly by amendment, merger, consolidation or otherwise, do any of the following without (in addition to any other vote required by law or the Certificate of Incorporation) the written consent or affirmative vote of the holders of a majority of the then outstanding shares of Series A Preferred Stock, given in writing or by vote at a meeting, consenting or voting (as the case may be) separately as a class: - (a) amend, alter or repeal any provision of the Certificate of Incorporation or Bylaws of the Corporation in a manner that materially and adversely affects the powers, preferences or rights of the Series A Preferred Stock in a manner unique to the Series A Preferred Stock: or - (b) increase or decrease the total number of authorized shares of Series A Preferred Stock.

 3.6 Qualified Liquidation Event.
-A "Qualified Liquidation Event" means a Deemed Liquidation Event (a) that results in a total per share payment upon the closing of a Deemed Liquidation Event (including any amounts deposited into escrow) to holders of Series D-1 Preferred Stock of at least five (5) times the Series D-1 Adjusted Original Issue Price, a per share payment to the holders of Series D-2 Preferred Stock of at least five (5) times the Series D-2 Original Issue Price, a per share payment to the holders of Series D-3 Preferred Stock of at least five (5) times the Series D-2 Original Issue Price, a per share payment to the holders of Series D-3 Preferred Stock of at least five (5) times the Series D-3 Original Issue Price, a) not the holders of Series E Preferred Stock of at least five (5) times the Series D-3 Original Issue Price (b) in which the other party to the Deemed Liquidation Event is not a holder of Senior Preferred Stock or an affiliate of such holder and (c) that is approved by the Board of Directors, including at least two Senior Preferred Directors and either (i) at least two Independent Directors (as defined in the Stockholders Agreement) or (ii) all of the Independent Directors then serving on the Board of Directors.
-For purposes of this Certificate of Incorporation, the term "affiliate" with respect to a holder of Senior Preferred Stock means any person, entity or firm which, directly or indirectly, controls, is controlled by or under common control with such holder and shall also include (I) any investment fund now or hereafter existing which is controlled by or under common control with one or more general partners of the holder or any individual controlling such general partner, member or stockholder (other than through the ownership of 2% or less of the equity of an entity that is publicly traded), (III) any entity that has (or whose management company, if any, has) an officer, director or general partner that is an officer, director or general partner of the holder or an Affiliated Fu
+A "Qualified Liquidation Event" means a Deemed Liquidation Event (a) that results in a total per share payment upon the closing of a Deemed Liquidation Event (including any amounts deposited into escrow) to holders of Series D-1 Preferred Stock of at least five (5) times the Series D-1 Adjusted Original Issue Price, a per share payment to the holders of Series D-2 Preferred Stock of at least five (5) times the Series D-2 Original Issue Price, a per share payment to the holders of Series D-3 Preferred Stock of at least five (5) times the Series D-3 Original Issue Price and a per share payment to the holders of Series E Preferred Stock of at least five (5) times the Series D-3 Original Issue Price and a per share payment to the holder of Series E Preferred Stock of at least five (5) times the Series E Original Issue Price (b) in which the other party to the Deemed Liquidation Event is not a holder of Series Preferred Stock or an affiliate of such holder and (c) that is approved by the Board of Directors, including at least two Serior Preferred Directors and either (i) at least two Independent Directors (as defined in the Stockholders Agreement) or (ii) all of the Independent Directors then serving on the Board of Directors.
+For purposes of this Certificate of Incorporation, the term "affiliate" with respect to a holder of Serior Preferred Stock means any person, entity or firm which, directly or indirectly, controls, is controlled by or is under common control with such holder and shall also include (I) any investment fund now or hereafter existing which is controlled by or under common control with one or more general partners of the holder or any individual controlling such general partner or which shares the same management company with such holder (an "Affiliated Fund"), (II) any entity of which the holder or Affiliated Fund is a partner, member or stockholder (other than through the ownership of 2% or less of the equity of an entity that is publicly traded), (III) any entity